Bebb-Protocol-and-Apps/PWS/resources/user_guide.md

   - You can visit the Webspace by browsing to that URL in your browser
   - You can also share the URL for others to visit the Webspace (they just need to open the URL in their browser)
   - If you are the owner of the Webspace, you’ll have more options what you can do with the Webspace compared to other visitors
-  - To see these options (as owner or as visitor), make sure you;re logged in
+  - To see these options (as owner or as visitor), make sure you're logged in
   - As the Webspace’s owner you can
     - Do everything a visitor can do too
     - Edit the Webspace